thedynamiclinker/sudocode/lost+found/3/Homeless.md

 1: No no, I mean how do we add numbers other than 1?
 ```

-## A bit more work towards Y premathematics
+## Homeless: A bit more work towards Y premathematics

 ```
 ω f = f(f(f(f(...)))) = f(ω f)